cms-analysis/HiggsAnalysis-CombinedLimit/docs/tutorial2020/exercise.md

 **Tasks and questions:**
 - In contrast to `AsymptoticLimits`, with `HybridNew` each limit comes with an uncertainty.
 What is the origin of this uncertainty?
 - How good is the agreement between the asymptotic and toy-based methods?
 - Why does it take longer to calculate the lower expected quantiles (e.g. 0.025, 0.16)?
-Think about how the statistical uncertainty on the CLs value depends on CLs+b and CLb.
+Think about how the statistical uncertainty on the CLs value depends on Pmu and Pb.

 Next plot the test statistic distributions stored in the output file:
 ```shell